 9. Vulcan (Hephaestus)

-God of fire, volcanoes, metal work and the forge; maker of the weapons of the gods
+The Roman god of fire, volcanoes, metal work and the forge; maker of the weapons of the gods.

 10. Vesta (Hestia)

-The sacred fire of the Vestal Virgins (all female and Rome’s only full-time priesthood); daughter of Saturn and Ops; goddess of hearth, home and family
+She was enshrined in the sacred and perpetually burning fire of the Vestal Virgins (all female and Rome’s only full-time priesthood).

 11. Mercury (Hermes)

-Son of Maia and Jupiter; god of profit, trade, eloquence, communication, travel, trickery and thieves; guide of dead souls to the underworld
+Son of Maia and Jupiter; Roman god of profit, trade, eloquence, communication, travel, trickery and thieves.

 12. Ceres (Demeter)

-The Eternal Mother; daughter of Saturn and Ops; goddess of agriculture, grain, women, motherhood and marriage; the lawgiver
+She was the Roman goddess of agriculture, grain, women, motherhood and marriage; and the lawgiver.